matrix-org/matrix-spec-proposals/proposals/2290-separate-threepid-bind-hs.md

 The threepid will then be bound to the user's account.

-The achieve the above flows, some changes need to be made to existing endpoints.
+To achieve the above flows, some changes need to be made to existing endpoints.
 This MSC requests that the `id_server` and `id_access_token` parameters be removed from the Client-Server API's [POST /account/3pid/email/requestToken](https://matrix.org/docs/spec/client_server/unstable#post-matrix-client-r0-account-3pid-email-requesttoken)